hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

                 </span>
             </td>
             <td>
+                ## 23.7.3 - Holesky 2.0 Hotfix

 This is an optional release, it is only required if you are running a Holesky node.

 ### Additions and Improvements
 - Update Holesky config for re-launch [#5890](https://github.com/hyperledger/besu/pull/5890)